You are pregnant and so. darn. tired.

 Being able to elevate your legs really helps take the edge off those throbbing feet.
 Do this for about 30 minutes before you fall asleep and you will have one less thing keeping you up at night.

 Exercise releases endorphins which reduces the brain’s perception of pain.
-It keeps your body strong and limber.
-And as much I hate to admit it, getting exercise tuckers you out!
+It keeps your body strong and limber and help you sleep better at night.

 Keep a diffuser in your room and diffuse some lavender essential oil.